 Role in the project: In FARMŸNG, WPCC will work in WP8 Exploitation and Dissemination, in collaboration with the other clusters, CLIB and IAR.

-Role in the project: In FARMŸNG, IAR will assume jointly with CLIB, WPCC and PNO the WP8 Communication, stakeholder engagement and public dissemination to disseminate and extend the results of the project to a wide audience.
+Role in the project: In FARMŸNG, B4C will assume jointly with CLIB, WPCC and PNO the WP8 Communication, stakeholder engagement and public dissemination to disseminate and extend the results of the project to a wide audience.

 The production of amino acids is based on fermentation of bacteria and results in the coproduction of biomass and other coproducts.
 Amino Acids and derived products from the production of AA are to be used in insect nutrition.
-The plant of AJINOMOTO produces more than 150 000 T per year of products regularly used in animal nutrition.
+The plant of METEX NOOVISTAGO produces more than 150 000 T per year of products regularly used in animal nutrition.

 MG 2 MIX